 ASEAN was proclaimed a community through a Declaration signed by ASEAN Leaders at the 27th Summit in Kuala Lumpur on 22 November 2015 , in a milestone for regional integration.

 Do you truly feel part of the ASEAN community?
-I benefit from the ASEAN community when it comes to the visa-free travel to the 10 ASEAN member states (AMS).
+I benefit from the ASEAN community when it comes to the visa-free travel to the 10 Asean countries or the 10 ASEAN member states (AMS).
 Other than travel, what is ASEAN to you?
 Well, I also think of the awesome food as well, which is part of the travel experience.
 Yes, “food is the centerpiece again with many ASEAN societies sharing a common passion for food as a social get-together activity”.

 The ASEAN is at the heart of Asia and feels so close to home.

 Then there is the reality of the Asean economic integration (AEC) which is still a work in progress.
 Last year, the leaders from the Association of Southeast Asian Nations (ASEAN) unveiled another road map to a common community for the next decade even if they missed targets for economic integration.

 The 10 leaders signed a document declaring the establishment of an ASEAN Community and another titled “Asean 2025: Forging Together Ahead” that laid out the vision for the next 10 years.
 It aims to create a community that is “politically cohesive, economically integrated, and socially responsible.”
 ASEAN was proclaimed a Community through this declaration.

 In a nutshell, for the ASEAN citizens, ASEAN 2025 means that: